galaxyproject/training-material/learning-pathways/jupyter-based-teaching.md

 pathway:
   - section: "Learn the basics about Jupyter-based teaching"
-    description: "Advantages and limitations of Jupyter-based teaching"
+    description: "An Overview on the Jupyter project components as well as advantages and limitations of Jupyter-based teaching and learning."
     tutorials:
       - topic: teaching
         name: jbt-intro

-  - section: "Customize Jupyter to your needs"
+  - section: "Customize JupyterLab to your needs"
-    description: "Adapt Jupyter to your course or workshop specific needs"
+    description: "Adapt JupyterLab to your course or workshop specific needs by installing custom packages, kernels and proxy applications."
     tutorials:
       - topic: teaching
         name: jbt-customization-1